FanGShiYuu/Actor-Reasoner/README.md

 python test.py
 python test_with_listener.py
 ```
-First, run `train.py` to generate an interaction experience database.
+First, run `train.py` to generate an interaction experience database (you may need to activate line24&25 in memory.py if you do not have a relative embedding model).
 After that, you can use `test.py` or `test_with_listener.py` for testing.
 The simulation will run at a frequency of 10Hz.
 In `test_with_listener.py`, if your device has a microphone, you can act as an HDV and provide human instructions to the CAV.
 Have fun 😊

 ## Overview 🔍
 ### Repo description 📄